yiranzhou/-LSRE--Yiran-Zhou-/Reflective Report.md

-Reflective Report
+#Reflective Report

+##Selected article:
-[-Selected article-]: Requirements Abstraction Mode
+Requirements Abstraction Mode
 A Method for Early Requirements Triage and selection Utilizing Product Strategies

+##Why:
-[-Why-]: These two papers help define excutable requirements, which is useful and practical in software development process.
+These two papers help define excutable requirements, which is useful and practical in software development process.
 And based on each saminer,  I think the techniques provided by these papers are easy to understand and implement, though there are some defects in them.

-[-Implementation Plan-]:
+##Implementation Plan:
 1.Technique from Requirements Abstraction Model to break down requirements.

 -I have chosen a case, which is a windows application, named Hotel Management System, the target customers are hotels.
 The system